Recognize & Write Full Characters with the Sun, Moon, and Rising Signs

 This entire process could be described as a resonant feedback loop, like improvising music.
 You hear a theme in your mind.
 Many instruments can play that music.
 The sign validates the character traits already found, while the writer’s broader knowledge of that sign suggests new, organic directions for the character’s growth.

 We know that writers such as J.R.R.
 Tolkien and J.K.
 Rowling successfully employed these archetypes.
 I don’t know when Rowling (writing as Robert Galbraith) decided the main character in her mystery series, Cormoron Strike, was a Sagittarius, maybe from the very beginning.
 She knew he would be a big guy, a former soldier, a hunter, and commitment-phobic.
-It sounds to me like she knew early on.
+It sounds to me like she knew early on, but she has confirmed his sign.

 You can begin with the story’s overall story themes.